 Apply here by April 14 to confirm your spot!
 Registration is free and breakfast and lunch will be provided.

-This event is co-hosted by UNA-San Francisco State University and UNA-USA.
+This event is co-hosted by UNA-San Francisco State University, Student Outreach for Refugees, Asylees, and Immigrants at USF, and UNA-USA.

 Tentative Workshop Schedule (Program runs 10am-3pm)

 - “What are Human Rights?”
 Human Rights Issues Deep Dive